metaplex-foundation/developer-hub/src/pages/inscription/index.md

 let builder = new TransactionBuilder()

-// When we create a new account. builder = builder.add( initializeFromMint(umi, {
+// We initialize the Inscription and create the account where the JSON will be stored. builder = builder.add( initializeFromMint(umi, {
     mintAccount: mint.publicKey,
   })
 )

-builder = builder.add(
-  writeData(umi, {
+// And then write the JSON data for the NFT to the Inscription account. builder = builder.add( writeData(umi, {
     inscriptionAccount: inscriptionAccount[0],